Caesar-github/mpv/DOCS/man/mpv.rst

     ``PATH`` itself should start with a third ``/`` to make the path an absolute path.

+``fd://123``
+    Read data from the given UNIX FD (for example 123).
+This is similar to piping data to stdin via ``-``, but can use an arbitrary file descriptor.
+    Will not work correctly on MS Windows.

 ``edl://[edl specification as in edl-mpv.rst]``
     Stitch together parts of multiple files and play them.